Where can I find information about Malta Freeport Authority?

 Which overseas ports are served from Malta Freeport Terminals?

-Presently Malta Freeport Terminals has connections with over 125 Ports worldwide, over 70 of which are in the Mediterranean and the Black Sea.
-Click on Ports Served for a full list of the ports presently served from Malta Freeport Terminals.
+Presently Malta Freeport Terminals has connections with over 135 Ports worldwide, 63 of which are in the Mediterranean and the Black Sea.

 Various renowned international carriers in the containerisation industry are operating regular mainline services from Malta Freeport Terminals.
 These include: